ibm-cloud-docs/Cloudant/offerings/gdpr.md

 the tombstone includes what you set in the document body.
 This practice can be useful in some circumstances, for example, when recording why a document was deleted in its tombstone.

+For more information on deleting tombstones, see []().

 ### When is a deleted document removed?

 Compaction runs automatically and periodically removes old revisions (deleted or otherwise) from the database, by writing out only 'leaf' revisions to a new file.
 We keep a history of `_id` and `_rev` to enable replication, but not old document bodies.

+> **Note**: {{site.data.keyword.cloudant_short_notm}} does not expose the CouchDB compaction API.

 We do not guarantee that a database will be compacted in a specific time.
 Clusters can host 10000+ accounts, each containing many databases.
-Compaction is done as a background process across the whole cluster, and databases are always being compacted; there's just no guarantee it's the data you've just deleted/changed.
+Compaction is done as a background process across the whole cluster, and databases are always being compacted; there is just no guarantee it is the data you have just deleted/changed.

 {{site.data.keyword.cloudant_short_notm}} is accepting *Right to be forgotten* requests via the [IBM Data Privacy Office ![External link icon](../images/launch-glyph.svg "External link icon")](http://w3-03.ibm.com/ibm/privacy/index.html){:new_window}.